-10. Taco Bell has twice attempted to open stores in Mexico.
-Their food was even labeled as "American Food."
+10. Taco Bell has attempted to open stores in Mexico two different times.
+Their food was labeled as "American Food."

 11. Chipotle buys some of their avocados from singer Jason Mraz.

-12. There is a secret menu item at Chipotle called a "quesarito” where a burrito is wrapped using a cheese quesadilla.
+12. There is a secret menu item at Chipotle called a "quesarito."
+It's a burrito that's wrapped in a cheese quesadilla instead of a tortilla.

-13. After graduating from culinary school, Steve Ells wanted to open up his own fine dining restaurant.
-In order to raise the necessary money he started Chipotle.
+13. After graduating from culinary school, Steve Ells dreamed of opening his own fine dining establishment.
+He started Chipotle to raise the funds for his restaurant.

-14. After he left the company, Colonel Sanders disliked KFC so much that he described it as "the worst fried chicken I've ever seen" and called the gravy “wallpaper paste."
+14. After he left KFC, Colonel Sanders grew to hate the company.
+He once described the food as "the worst fried chicken I've ever seen" and said the gravy was like "wallpaper paste."

-15. Because of a successful marketing campaign 40 years ago, KFC chicken has become a traditional Christmas dinner in Japan.
-KFC is so popular that customers place their Christmas orders two months in advance.
+15. Because of a successful marketing campaign 40 years ago, KFC chicken has become a popular destination for Christmas dinner in Japan.
+Some customers place their Christmas orders two months in advance.

 16. Two companies prepare KFC's Original Recipe chicken.
 One company only has half of the secret recipe, and the other company has the second half.
 The complete recipe only exists in one place: locked inside a vault at KFC's headquarters.

-17. Subway's most popular sandwich, the Italian B.M.T., is named after the Brooklyn Manhattan Transit.
+17. Subway's Italian B.M.T., is named after the Brooklyn Manhattan Transit.

-18. After receiving complaints that their "footlong” sandwich was only 11 inches long, Subway responded by saying, “”With regards to the size of the bread and calling it a footlong, 'Subway Footlong' is a registered trademark as a descriptive name for the sub sold in Subway Restaurants and not intended to be a measurement of length."
+18. After receiving complaints that their "footlong" sub was only 11 inches long, Subway released a statement that said, ""With regards to the size of the bread and calling it a footlong, 'Subway Footlong' is a registered trademark as a descriptive name for the sub sold in Subway Restaurants and not intended to be a measurement of length."

-19. Subway is the largest restaurant chain in the world, with more restaurants than McDonald's.
+19. Subway is the largest restaurant chain in the world.
+There are more Subways in the world than McDonald's.

-20. To accommodate workers at the World Trade Center building, Subway installed a mobile restaurant that moved up the building as they finished each floor.
+20. To accommodate workers at the World Trade Center construction site, Subway created a mobile restaurant that moved up the building as they finish each floor.

-23. Pizza Hut once sued Papa John's because they claimed that "fresher ingredients" didn't make "better pizza."
+23. Pizza Hut sued Papa John's once because they thought that "fresher ingredients" didn't really make "better pizza."

-24. Pizza Hut uses 300 million pounds of cheese each year, which accounts for 3% of U.S. cheese production.
+24. Pizza Hut uses 300 million pounds of cheese each year.
+That's about 3% of all the cheese produced in the United States.

-25. Arby's got its name from the acronym "R.B.," which doesn't stand for "roast beef,” but rather “Raffel brothers," who founded the restaurant.
+25. Arby's got its name from the acronym "R.B.," which doesn't stand for "roast beef."
+It actually stands for "Raffel brothers," who are the founders of the restaurant.

-26. Five Guy's large fries are the most unhealthy in America, with nearly 1,500 calories and 71 grams of fat.
+26. The large fries at Five Guy's are the most unhealthy fries in America.
+They have nearly 1,500 calories and 71 grams of fat.